What is National Junior Honor Society?

 If students meet these qualification, then they will receive an invitation to fill out a candidate information form.
 Therefore, just because a student qualifies based on his/her cumulative GPA (scholarship), he/she will not automatically be inducted into the NJHS.

 After students fill out a candidate information form all of their qualifications will be reviewed by our Faculty Council.
 The Faculty Council is an anonymous group of faculty members who make final decisions about who will be invited for induction into the NJHS.
 The Faculty Council also serves as the group who determines if a student should be dismissed because of a failure to meet expectations in one of the five areas of Scholarship, Leadership, Service, Character, or Citizenship.

 What does an exemplary NJHS candidate look like?

-Scholarship: Students who have a grade point average of 3.75 or higher (on a 4.0 scale); as well as enrollment in or completion of Math 090, as established by the local school's Faculty Council, meet the scholarship requirement for membership.
+Scholarship: Students who have a grade point average of 3.70 or higher (on a 4.0 scale), as well as enrollment in an Honors English class or enrollment in or completion of a math class above their grade level, meet the scholarship requirement for membership.
 These students are then eligible for consideration on the basis of service, leadership, character, and citizenship.